dbittman/seakernel/documentation/thread_management.md

 Finally, a thread might want to sleep for an amount of time. tm_thread_delay sleeps a specified number of microseconds.
 It returns 0 if it timeouts, or -ERESTART or -EINTR if it was signaled.
-Additionally, tm_thread_delay_sleep sleeps for a specified number of microseconds, ignores signals, and tt DOES NOT block.
+Additionally, tm_thread_delay_sleep sleeps for a specified number of microseconds, ignores signals, and it DOES NOT block.
 This is good for a thread that might need to sleep for a really small amount of time, and doesn't want to incur the overhead of a context switch along with blocklists and such.